Gowanus Canal: Effects of the cleanup on redevelopment

 In February 2009, the City of New York granted a zoning change to the developer, Toll Brothers Inc. This allowed for a 480-unit, twelve-story super-block residential project, the first one permitted along the waterway.
 The city also set aside some land for a medium-sized development with 3,200 apartments.
 Twenty-five city blocks were allocated for 60 sites that were planned to produce a combined $500 million in tax revenues per year.
 Toll Brothers abandoned their project in 2010 after the Gowanus Canal was declared a Superfund cleanup site.

 However, the cleanup itself led to a larger redevelopment movement in Gowanus.
 The first large-scale luxury development in the Gowanus area, 365 Bond, opened in June 2016 and was completely occupied by the following year.
 There were more than 56,000 applications for the 86 affordable apartments included in the development.
 In August 2016, the city restarted the rezoning process for the surrounding neighborhood.
 In June 2017, the Gowanus Canal Conservancy began the process of designing a redevelopment plan for the area.
 Officials planned to reveal a more comprehensive plan in 2018, including rezoning a 43-block area and requiring developers to reserve 25% of the new units for affordable housing.

 By late 2017, new development was concentrated around a rezoning area in the northern half of the canal.
 Although this area had gentrified rapidly, some residents opposed the new developments.
 The zoning plan for the area was projected to undergo changes through 2019, at which point the Superfund cleanup would be at its peak.
 Several developers bought, or were planning on buying, abandoned or little-used waterfront sites along the canal.
 An artist's community at Ninth Street was being turned into a mixed-use office building complex.
-In addition, the lyric-annotation website Genius.com had moved into a 15000 ft2 building in the northern portion of the canal.
+In addition, the lyric-annotation website Genius.com had moved into a 15000 ft2 building along the northern portion of the canal.
+By the mid-2020s, numerous apartment buildings were being built in Gowanus along the canal.

 Current usage

 Organizations dedicated to providing waterfront access and canal education include the Gowanus Dredgers Canoe Club (founded in 1999), and The Urban Divers Estuary Conservancy (founded in 1998).
 During the 2003 season, more than 1,000 people participated in Dredger Canoe Club programs, logging more than 2,000 trips along the canal.
+During the 2024 season, the club logged 1,144 trips on the Canal as access is restricted due to the ongoing Superfund cleanup.

 The city government took a site at Smith and 4th Streets in 1975 and designated it a public place for use as "public recreation space".
 Despite the legal standing as a Public Place, developers have continually proposed developing the site for other uses.
 National Grid is accountable for cleanup of the pollution left on the site after years of coal gas manufacture.
 Upon completion of this cleanup, the site was to be turned over to the New York City Parks Department.